mikoim/email2slack/README.md

 # email2slack

-E-mail forwarding script for Slack written in Python.
+MIME E-mail forwarding script for Slack written in Python.

-I tested on Python 3.x and Postfix.
+I tested on Python 3.x and Postfix only.
+Please report test result and sample configuration on other MTAs.

 ## Demo